koyo129/AWS--ecom-platform/README.md

 * **Self-Healing:** Testedto replace terminated instances
 * **CI/CD** Automated through GitHub Actions

-## Challenges & Troubleshooting
-During this project, I encountered and solved several challenges:

-1. **Script Compatibility:** Encountered a 503 error initially because the script used `yum` on an Ubuntu based AMI.
-2. **State Management:** Faced an "Invalid target address" error when trying to replace a resource that had been removed from the state.
-I learned to use `terraform state list`
-3. **Infrastructure Debugging 502 gateawy:** Identified that instances in private subnets could not download Apache without a NAT Gateway route.
-With Target group health checks and corrected the routing table to ensure successful initialization

 This diagram illustrates the high-availability design of the platform.
 It features a multi-AZ VPC with traffic entering through an Internet Gateway to an Application Load Balancer.
 The backend is secured in Private Subnets, using a NAT Gateway for outbound-only maintenance traffic